See how identity framing changes AI language.

 Structured runs that make audits, replication, and collaboration easier across teams.

-Affective Stickiness makes identity-conditioned shifts visible so teams can inspect how framing changes trust, repulsion, suspicion, and other emotional signals in generated language.
+AffectLab makes identity-conditioned shifts visible to inspect how framing changes emotional signals in generated language.

 Core capabilities

-Organize experiments around scene context, editable templates, and saved variables.
+Organize experiments around prompt context, editable templates, and variables.

 Launch one job across providers and keep request/response traces together.